 Spelling in this edition

 The spelling used throughout this edition is based on Mettmann's, but with modifications designed to make the performer's life easier—especially the majority who will come to the Cantigas de Santa Maria with limited prior knowledge of the language.
-Mettmann stated in his first edition (Coimbra, 1959) that he had two main goals: "a fluidly legible text and philological precision".
-The first goal tends to push any edited text away from faithfulness to the original manuscripts, and the second back towards it, and Mettmann certainly had his work cut out in reconciling the two.
-Fortunately, in my edition the philological aspect really isn't so important, and that means I have had a bit more freedom to simplify the spelling.
+Mettmann stated in his first edition (Coimbra, 1959) that he had two main goals: "a fluidly readable text and philological precision".
+The first goal of readability tends to push any edited text away from faithfulness to the original manuscripts, and the second back towards it, and Mettmann certainly had his work cut out in reconciling the two.
+Fortunately, in an edition for performers the philological aspect really isn't so important, and that means I have had a bit more freedom to simplify the spelling.

-The accentuation system I have chosen is derived mainly from modern standard Galician orthography (the official RAG variety) rather than Portuguese, simply because I think that the former is a bit easier for speakers of other languages.
-In general I have worked on the principle that it's better to use too many accents than too few, given that most performers won't be linguistic experts and will appreciate all the hints they can get.
-My ultimate goal has been both to identify stress unambiguously in combination with some easily learnt rules, and also to make the syllables in every word as obvious as possible when the red bullets are not displayed, all without inventing something ugly and heavy-handed in the process.
+The most pervasive difference in spelling from Mettmann's edition is my use of diacritics to mark unpredictable word stress, hiatus between adjacent vowels, and vowel quality in the letters e and o, as seen in words such as ángeos, porê, María, grorïosa, nïú, quér, poder vs. podér, fora vs. fóra, and so on.
+The accentuation system I have settled upon isn't exactly like either modern official Galician orthography, or the standard Portuguese system, but combines features of both in a way that I believe is most helpful for speakers of other languages.
+In general I have worked on the principle that it is better to use too many accents than too few, given that most performers won't be linguistic experts and will appreciate all the hints they can get.
+My goal has been both to identify vowel quality and stress unambiguously in combination with some easily learnt rules, and also to make the syllables in every word as obvious as possible when the red bullets are not displayed, all without inventing something too ugly and heavy-handed in the process.

-See the Pronunciation guide for full details on how to identify word stress.
+See the Pronunciation guide for further details of how to identify word stress, hiatus and vowel quality.

 Other spelling modifications